 - There are layers of plants to maximize yield and biodiversity (fruit trees, shrubs, raspberry, herbs, etc.)

-- There is a small artificial pond (made of a recycled tracktor tire) to improve the microclimate and also provide habitat for insects (eg. dragonfly) and amphibians (eg. frogs).
+- There is a small artificial pond (made of a recycled tracktor tire) to improve the micro-climate and also provide habitat for insects (eg. dragonflies) and amphibians (eg. frogs).
 There is fish in the pond that eats mosquito larvae, and when the pond is well established you do not have mosquito flying out from it.

 - It is also a human habitat that provides food and relaxing/meditating space for us, humans.

-When we use the permaculture approach, we create a(n eco)system in which everything has multiple functions and each function interferes with other functions, generating beautiful synergies.
+When we use the permaculture approach, we create systems/ecosystems, in which everything has multiple functions and each function interferes with other functions, generating beautiful synergies.
 This is one of the key elements of very high efficiency, achieved by permaculture.